scandum/wolfsort/README.md

 If not enough memory is available wolfsort falls back on quadsort which requires 1/2 the array size in swap memory.
-An important thing to note is that while quite a bit of memory is allocated most of it will remain untouched and unused, it's there just in case it's needed.
+An important thing to note is that while quite a bit of memory is allocated most of it will remain unused, it's there just in case it's needed.

 Virtual quantum partitioning
 ----------------------------

 While the memory overhead may seem like a bad thing, it can be considered a form of virtual quantum computing.
 Most modern systems have several gigabytes of memory that are not used and are just sitting idle.
-During the partitioning process the swap memory becomes akin to Schrödinger's cat, it may be used, or it may not be used, based on probability we know only 1/8th will be directly accessed, but because there is 7/8th to spare assumptions can be made that significantly reduce complexity and computations.
+During the partitioning process the swap memory becomes akin to Schrödinger's cat, it may be used, or it may not be used.
+Based on probability we know only 1/8th will be directly accessed, but because there is 7/8th to spare assumptions can be made that significantly reduce complexity and computations.

 While more testing is needed it appears that in the 1K-100K element range wolfsort outperforms most sorting algorithms for random numbers, possibly turning spare memory into computing power.